Arooba-git/leakpair-study-replication/Replication steps.md

 ### 9. Take note of memory footprints (after *LeakPair* changes)
 #### RQ1: How effective is *LeakPair*?
 Take note of the count of leaking objects and the final heap size this time.
-As *LeakPair*  bases its efficacy on the reduction in the count of leaking objects or the heap size, at least one of them should show a noticeable reduction (in our experiments, the count of leaking objects frequently showed a more significant reduction).
+As *LeakPair*  bases its efficacy on the reduction in the count of leaking objects or the heap size, at least one of them should show a noticeable reduction.
+You can compare your results with our evaluation results available in this [zipped folder of HTML files](https://github.com/Arooba-git/leakpair-study-replication/blob/main/Memory%20foot%20print%20evaluation%20results%20-%2025%20iterations.zip).

 #### RQ2: Are the patches by *LeakPair* acceptable?
 As the review process is double-blinded, we plan to disclose the submitted PRs after the final decision to preserve anonymity, since the PRs were all created by the author's personal GitHub account (the status of the PRs at the time of submission, as well as the answer to this RQ are presented in Section 5.2 in the paper).